helmikhiari/AssurConnect/README.md

-# Disclaimer

-This repository is publicly accessible for viewing purposes only.
-The code contained within is not to be used, modified, or distributed without explicit permission from the author.

 #Healthcare Management System
  #Overview
 The Healthcare Management System is designed to streamline and maintain relationships between doctors, insurance companies, pharmacies, companies, and patients.
 It facilitates efficient management of appointments, insurance claims, and medication dispensing while ensuring smooth communication among all stakeholders.